Undergraduate Courses, Fall 2026

 Uwem Akpan

-This is a fiction writing workshop.
-The purpose is to build a community that supports this mode of storytelling.
-In the course of the semester, we are expected to submit two or three short stories or novel excerpts.
+This is a rigorous fiction writing workshop.
+The purpose is to make your writing better.
+It is important that we build a community that supports this mode of storytelling.
+So, come ready to learn from each other.
+During the semester, we are expected to submit two or three short stories or novel excerpts.
 We are also expected to write a critique of each submission, to help the class discuss the work in depth and to encourage the writer in the important work of rewrite.
 As Steven Gillis, author of Benchere in Wonderland says, “The art of writing is in the rewriting.”

 CRW 3310